helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 5. To verify the change, open a new terminal.
 You will see `[setupvars.sh] OpenVINO environment initialized`.

-   **Optional:** As an option if you don't want to change your shell profile, you can run the following script to temporarily set your environment variables:
+   **Optional:** If you don't want to change your shell profile, you can run the following script to temporarily set your environment variables for each terminal instance when working with OpenVINO™:

    ```sh
    source /opt/intel/openvino_2021/bin/setupvars.sh